Oueael/Co-Py/README.md

 # Co-Py

-standalone exe for copying multiple things in windows
+Standalone exe for copying multiple things in windows

 Built with python libraries